[section type=”Single-Column-Panel” background=”white” name=”about”]

 Worker-owned home care cooperatives have unique advantages that position them to win in a low-wage, service-focused industry.
 At scale, home care cooperatives can have a transformative effect in this difficult industry, improving the quality of jobs in the field, the quality of care delivered, and access to care in low-income communities.
 Today there is a growing movement of cooperatives to leverage the benefits of worker ownership to stabilize the home care industry.
 These co-ops have already shown worker retention that surpasses industry averages, a key metric in both quality of care and business sustainability.

-ICA focuses on six worker-focused investments to support the recruitment and retention of home care workers:
+ICA focuses on five worker-focused investments to support the recruitment and retention of home care workers:

 1. increased wages